Fifth Harmony (album): Critical reception

 Fifth Harmony received generally positive reviews from music critics.
 Brittany Spanks from Rolling Stone called the album the group's "most cohesive album yet" and a "satisfying introduction to what Fifth Harmony can be capable of in their new era as a quartet".
 Marc Snetiker from Entertainment Weekly said the album echoes like a "B side" to their previous album 7/27 but delivers only "a faint aftershock of its quake".
 AllMusic's Matt Collar described the album as "sophisticated" and said its "undistinguished production" finds the group completing the transformation "from a youthful pop outfit into a mature, adult contemporary R&B entity".
 In a review for The Guardian, Michael Cragg wrote that the album simultaneously feels like "a statement of intent and a hastily cobbled together swansong", commending the album's divergence of sounds but regarding it "overall, a mixed bag".

-Writing for The New York Times, Jon Caramanica praised the Fifth Harmony, commenting that it is "potent and overflowing with sugary pleasures" and full of "military-grade pop production and laser-targeted singing".
+Writing for The New York Times, Jon Caramanica praised Fifth Harmony, commenting that it is "potent and overflowing with sugary pleasures" and full of "military-grade pop production and laser-targeted singing".
 Idolator's Mike Nied called it "easily their most eclectic release" and "a statement from the quartet".
 In a mixed review, Katherine St. Asaph of Spin described it as a "workmanlike pop album, vocally immaculate and sonically au courant, but seldom more than functional", adding that the album is "so focused on functional, micromanaged pop tracks that it doesn't allow the women a personality besides 'vaguely, anonymously sassy' ".

 Commercial performance

-Fifth Harmony debuted at number four on the U.S. Billboard 200 chart, with 46,000 album-equivalent units according to Nielsen SoundScan.
+Fifth Harmony debuted at number four on the US Billboard 200 chart, with 46,000 album-equivalent units according to Nielsen SoundScan.
 It reached the same peak as 7/27, making it Fifth Harmony's fourth consecutive top-ten and third top-five album, equaling the number of top-ten albums from all-female acts Destiny's Child and Dixie Chicks.
-They are only behind The Supremes, who achieved eight top-ten albums.
-In terms of sales, the album was the second-highest entry on the chart in the week of its debut, with only 32,000 pure copies sold.
+They are only behind the Supremes, who achieved eight top-ten albums.
+In terms of sales, the album was the second-highest entry on the chart in the week of its debut, with 32,000 pure copies sold.
 The album spent four weeks on the Billboard 200 beginning at number 4 and descending to 34, 100 and 162 in each following week.

-In South Korea, Fifth Harmony debuted at number 97 on the Gaon Album Chart and at number 10 on the International chart for physical media copies.
+In South Korea, Fifth Harmony debuted at number 97 on the Gaon Album Chart and at number ten on the international chart for physical media copies.
 In Japan, the album debuted at number 70 on Billboard Japan's Hot Albums chart and peaked at number 51 in its fourth week.
 The album also debuted at number 33 on Billboard Japan Top Albums for estimated physical sales of 1,677 units.
 The album debuted at number 22 on the Oricon Daily Albums Chart on September 12, 2017, and peaked at number 19 a day later.